Are you a fan of the king of the cats? These are the best places in Africa to see lions.Read more...

 The traditional palace has been carefully reconstructed and maintained, and contains the king’s massive bed as well as various utensils.
 English- and French-speaking guides are available to relate the history and traditions of the royal court – there is even significance attached to some of the poles supporting the roof; for example, the one at the entrance to the king’s bed is named ‘do not speak of what happens here’ and another conferred sanctuary on anyone touching it.

 The newer palace is a typical colonial-era building with its spacious rooms and wide balcony.
 The Travellers’ Guide above also states: ‘In certain circumstances, and with the permission of the local authorities, he [the Mwami] may be visited at his palace which is built on modern lines, furnished in good taste and richly decorated with trophies in an oriental manner.’
 In more recent times, the rundown palace served for several years as the part-time home of Rwanda’s National Ballet (the Intore dancers).
 Now fully restored, it reopened in May 2008 as a museum whose exhibits relate to the two rulers who lived here during the early to mid 20th century, as well as the more ancient history of the Rwanda Empire.
 Several original items of royal furniture decorate the interior, and the walls are adorned with monochrome photographs.
 Other displays depict the palace when it was in use, and chart the history of Rwanda from the 5th century onwards.
-They’ve also recently introduced several long-horned Inyambo cattle to the complex and opened the burial site of Mutara III and his wife Queen Rosalie Gicanda (signposted less than 1km away) to visitors.
+They’ve also recently introduced several long-horned Inyambo cattle to the complex and opened the burial site of Mutara III and his wife Queen Rosalie Gicanda (signposted less than 1km away).